History repeating: Echoes of the early days of EVs.

 Yes, solar power reduces economic activity.
-In fact if enough people are able to install solar power in one quarter, and then installs stop for the next two quarters, unless growth in the economy elsewhere offset people having lower power bills, it would produce two quarters of negative growth, which is officially a recession.
+In fact if enough people are able to install solar power in one quarter and then reduce their power bills, unless growth in the economy elsewhere offsets people having lower power bills, it could produce two quarters of negative growth, which is officially a recession.

 This is problem for governments.
 If solar cells last long enough to save more than they cost, the result is a reduction in consumer spending, and a key economic indicator is consumer spending.
-Solar is also the economists nightmare, as there is no corporation providing the solar energy, so it is almost as bad as us all making our own coffees instead of buying them, which would result cafés losing revenues.
+Solar is also an economists nightmare, as there is no corporation providing the solar energy, so it is almost as bad for energy suppliers as us all making our own coffees instead of buying them is for cafés.

 Solar Cars: Technology.

-The limitations of Solar Cars: Range added per day.
+A limitation of Solar Cars: Range reliably added per day.

 There is the expression “the sun does not always shine”, and clearly, cars need to be driven not only when clouds block the sun, but also at night.
 For this reason, real world solar powered cars use the sun to charge the batteries, and use battery power when being driven.
 With today’s technology, solar power only provides enough power to sustain daily commutes of 50-70 km per day (approximately 30-40 miles per day).
 When you need to drive further, you will either need to consume several days worth of solar charging, or have charged/recharged from normal electric vehicle chargers to boost energy.

 The world solar challenge: The impracticality of instant solar.